 The Myth of “Hyphen Dropoffs”

 Many people have reported that they are seeing drop-offs in rankings of their hyphenated domains in Google SERPs (Search Engine Results Pages).
 Upon further inspection, however, the drop-offs are also being realized by hyphenated domains.
-The bottom line is that Google is constantly updating their search algorithms, so your page rankings will vary day-to-day, and often pages will be dropped from the index.
+The bottom line is that Google is constantly updating their search algorithms, so your page rankings will vary day-to-day, and often pages will go up and down in ranking or (worst case) be dropped from the index.
 But this has nothing to do with hyphens.
-Just imagine the risk Google, or any SE for that matter, would run if they penalized hyphenated domain names that ended up being high quality sites.
+Just imagine the risk Google, or any search engine for that matter, would run if they penalized hyphenated domain names that ended up being high quality sites.
 A simple, crude filter such as this has nothing to do with distinguishing quality content – and the complex Google algorithms have been refined to a development point that is far beyond this.

 The Myth of “Non-Hyphenated Search Results”

 Others argue that most top results reveal non-hyphenated domains and therefore non-hyphenated domains are better.
 Of course the results are going to reveal more non-hyphenated domains.
 Why?
-Because it has traditionally been the convention to obtain non-hyphenated domains, so the majority of sites use these – hence the majority of results contain non-hyphenated domains.
-The simple fact that the SERPs also contain several quality multi-hyphenated domains is evidence that these domains are not being penalized.
-The bottom line is quality – sites will quality content organized in quality fashion (see SEO Site Structure) rank well, regardless of domain name technicalities.
+Because people try and register non-hyphenated domains first, because as mentioned, they are easier to market and brand.
+So the majority of sites use these – hence the majority of results contain non-hyphenated domains.
+The simple fact that the SERPs also contain several quality multi-hyphenated domains (domains with multiple hyphens) is evidence that these domains are not being penalized.
+The bottom line is quality – sites with quality content organized in quality fashion that are marketed well and are linked to by other high quality sites in the same industry should rank well over time, regardless of domain name technicalities.

 The Myth of “Non-Hyphenated Popularity”